 I strive to promote optimal physical and emotional health using a blend of acupuncture, dry needling, patented herbs, supplements, holistic nutrition and lifestyle counseling.

-My clinic complies with the rules and regulations promulgated by the Colorado Department of Health, including the proper cleaning and sterilization of needles and the sanitation of acupuncture offices.
+My office complies with the rules and regulations promulgated by the Colorado Department of Health, including the proper cleaning and sterilization of needles and the sanitation of acupuncture offices.
 Only single-use, disposable, factory- sterilized needles are utilized.

-At my Fort Collins and Loveland clinics, I offer pricing levels to be able to provide affordability so that I can see my patients through to wellness and preventative care.
+Touch of the East Acupuncture offers pricing levels to be able to provide affordability so that I can see my patients through to wellness and preventative care.

 I believe in integration of Eastern and Western medicine, and work to advance the understanding and practice of Chinese Medicine within the Western medical context.
 I promote integration through education and research, and applying my knowledge within the clinical context.